karlambuckner/rails_portfolio/README.md

 _This is a portfolio showing my skills and projects with a user authentication in place._

+## My Strengths

+* I like to troubleshoot and fix errors
+* I can take criticism well and learn from it
+* I am self-motivated and strive to finish the task at hand
+* I aim to have a solid plan of a task before beginning it
+* I work well in pairs or teams and enjoy the learning experience of it

 ## Setup/Installation Requirements

 * Clone the repository